How Does Chronic Pain Affect Emotional Wellbeing?

 • Support groups: Connecting with others who experience chronic pain provides emotional support, reduces feelings of isolation, and encourages shared coping strategies.

-• Sleep: Prioritize adequate, restful sleep, as it plays a crucial role in emotional regulation.
+• Prioritise Restful Sleep: Prioritize adequate, restful sleep, as it plays a crucial role in emotional regulation.
 Adults should aim for 7-9 hours per night.
 A consistent sleep routine, a dark and cool environment, and relaxation before bed can all improve sleep quality.

 By incorporating these strategies into daily life, individuals with chronic pain can better manage both their physical symptoms and emotional health, leading to an improved quality of life.